Eshang-Shah/Assignment-AP-2/README.md

   - When logged in as an instructor, you should be able to use the system from the perspective of an instructor.
   - When logged in as a student, you should be able to perform functions required by a student.

-Please thoroughly go through the sample run below to understand the program flow.
-Please refrain from asking questions related to your approaches from the TAs and hope you are able to help **BYLD** with the following task.

-## Program Flow Example:
-(Include sample run or usage example here)